tschmorleiz/101backbone/README.md

 ### Current limitations / TODOs

 * The nested model of companies and departments is currently not reflected in the Backbone model.
-Possible solution: use backbone-nested.
+Possible solution: use backbone-relational.
 * Editing is currently limited to primitve fields.
 Adding/Removing/Moving departents and employees should be enabled.
 * The features of totaling and cutting salaries is missing.